pauluswi/horten/README.md

 1. **Single Process Lock using `sync.Mutex`**
 2. **Distributed Lock using Redis Locks**

-The examples simulate a bank transaction system where multiple transactions are processed concurrently while ensuring data consistency.
+### **Use Case**

+A banking system processes account balance updates (debits and credits) from multiple concurrent transactions.
+The system ensures:

+1. **Concurrency**: Multiple transactions are processed simultaneously.
+2. **Data Safety**: Consistency of account balances using synchronization mechanisms like mutexes.
 ---

 ## 1: Single Process Lock with `sync.Mutex`